 2010 was my last “regular” Christmas.
 Starting with 2011, I laid out my desires going forward: Do not buy a gift for me.
 I will not buy a gift for you.
 However, I will gladly donate to a charity of your choice, if you’ll do the same for me.
 The amount doesn't matter, let's just make something happen.

 This year, I will be doing the same.
 I will gladly donate to a charity of your choice if you will donate to mine: Shriner’s Hospital for Children.
 Simply shoot me an email letting me know that you donated (no need to tell me how much), and which charitable organization you’d like me to donate to.

-As far as why I chose Shriner’s, pull up a chair for story time.
+As far as why I chose Shriner’s: